 If you face a DDoS attack, you should first inform your teammates about the issue.
 This will help your team prepare to look out for potential issues and help with customer support queries.

 During a DDoS attack, the first line of attack will be on the site’s user experience.
 Therefore it’s best to let your clients know what is going on.
 You can announce that your website is having technical difficulties through your social media accounts, and everything will be back to normal soon.

 If the attack is significant, you can also use your email marketing service to communicate with customers and follow your social media updates.
 Communication during these challenging times makes a huge difference in keeping your brand’s reputation strong.

 Contact the hosting and security support.

 Get in touch with your WordPress hosting provider.
-The attack you may be witnessing could be part of a more significant attack targeting their systems.
+The attack you may witness could be part of a more significant attack targeting their systems.
 In that case, they will be able to provide you latest updates about the situation.

-Contact your Firewall service and let them know that your website is under a DDoS attack.
+Contact your Firewall service and inform them that your website is under a DDoS attack.
 They may be able to mitigate the situation even faster and can provide you with more information.

 WordPress is a very secure website builder, but hackers often target it due to its popularity.
-Luckily there are many security practices that you can follow to mitigate these security flaws.
+Luckily, you can follow many security practices to mitigate these security flaws.
 You have all the resources needed with the tap of a button to secure your WordPress site.
 If you haven’t done it already, take action and do something before it’s too late.